eslint/eslint/docs/rules/no-native-reassign.md

-# Disallow Reassignment of Native Objects
+# Disallow Reassignment of Native Objects (no-native-reassign)

 Reports an error when they encounter an attempt to assign a value to built-in native object.